-As a result, delivery times for goods have become longer and order backlogs have risen worldwide, which can be seen in the Purchasing Managers’ Index (PMI).
+As a result of these supply disruptions, delivery times for goods have become longer and order backlogs have risen worldwide.
+This can be seen in the Purchasing Managers’ Index (PMI).

 With supply deliveries taking longer to meet orders, production and transportation costs are likely to increase.
 This means suppliers have greater pricing power to pass on price rises to the consumer.

 Chart 2 shows that there is generally a good relationship between longer delivery times and global inflation.

 While higher prices from bottlenecks in the supply-chain are often viewed as temporary, continued supply disruptions from Covid, could mean that the impact on inflation stays for longer.

 Our economics team has recently flagged the ‘supply side inflation scenario’, as the principal risk to the forecast for the global economy.

 The vaccine divide between the developed and emerging markets

 Some countries in EM have made great progress in rolling out the vaccines, but there remains a stark divide between the developed and EM regions.
 Despite accounting for half of goods exports to the world, only 28% of the EM population has been double-vaccinated.
 This compares to around 57% of the population in the advanced economies.

 Among the top exporters of goods in the EM region, both Vietnam and India have less than 20% of the population fully vaccinated with two doses (table 1).
 But India is in a better position than Vietnam for some semblance of normality.